 After an Uber or Lyft rideshare accident, you could seek compensation for your losses.
-However, financial responsibility for the harm caused by a rideshare accident can be challenging to determine on your own.
+However, financial responsibility for the harm caused by a rideshare accident can be challenging to determine since these cases depend to a large degree on the ridesharing status of the other driver at the time of your accident.

 Understanding Rideshare Accident Claims